Kinder Morgan Trans-Canada Pipeline on ice due to British Columbia opposition

 The fracture of the country — with British Columbia pitting itself against interior provinces and the federal government that back the project — made the company cool on whether the pipeline is buildable.

-A substantial portion of the project faces construction in British Columbia, where the a new government elected in June 2017 changed the political landscape, with the leaders of the province vowing to use “every tool in the toolbox” to stop the project.
+A substantial portion of the project faces construction in British Columbia, where a new government elected in June 2017 changed the political landscape, with the leaders of the province vowing to use “every tool in the toolbox” to stop the project.
 The British Columbia government went to court to overturn the permits granted by its predecessors, one of 16 lawsuits pending against the project

 “A company cannot resolve differences between governments,” Kean said.
 “While we have succeeded in all legal challenges to date, a company cannot litigate its way to an in-service pipeline amidst jurisdictional differences between governments.”